HidayahJadaan/Project_Tracker/README.md

-# A simple Project Tracker
+# A simple Project Tracker 📊📌

-## Inspirations
+## Inspirations 💡

-We created the app as part of a course project in university, as a group of 8.
+We created the app as part of a course project in university, as a group of 8. 👨‍🎓👩‍🎓👨‍🎓👩‍🎓👨‍🎓👩‍🎓👨‍🎓👩‍🎓

-## Goal
+## Goal 🎯

-create a project-taking app inspired by the likes of Jira and Trello
+Create a project-taking app inspired by the likes of Jira and Trello. 📋📈

-## Features
+## Features ✨

-Our app features divide into two parts, following our two user bases:
+Our app features divide into two parts, following our two user bases: 📲

-#### Instructor :
+#### Instructor 👨‍🏫:
-- Manages students into groups, & assigns roles
+- Manages students into groups, & assigns roles 🤝
-- Creates projects and assigns them to groups
+- Creates projects and assigns them to groups 📂
-- Creates tasks and assigns them to group members
+- Creates tasks and assigns them to group members ✅
-- Rates tasks
+- Rates tasks ⭐️
-- Chat with individual students, full groups, and the whole class
+- Chat with individual students, full groups, and the whole class 💬
-- Views group progress, deadlines, recent chat messages, and all projects through a dashboard page
+- Views group progress, deadlines, recent chat messages, and all projects through a dashboard page 📊📆📝

-##### Note: the instructor has the below featues as well.
+##### Note: the instructor has the below features as well.

-#### Students :
+#### Students 👨‍🎓👩‍🎓:
-- Drag tasks in a kanban board, based on their statuses
+- Drag tasks in a kanban board, based on their statuses 📌
-- Add comments & resources on individual tasks
+- Add comments & resources on individual tasks 💬📎